Qasr al-Yahud: Etymology

 The Jordanian side uses the names Al-Maghtas, Bethany beyond the Jordan and Baptism(al) Site, while the western part is known as Qasr al-Yahud.
 The nearby Greek Orthodox Monastery of St John the Baptist has a castle-like appearance (thus qasr, "castle"), and tradition holds that the Israelites crossed the river at this spot (thus al-Yahud, "of the Jews").
 The monastery is known in Arabic both as Deir Mr Yuhanna, lit.
 "Monastery of Saint John", and Qasr el-Yahud.

 Spelling

 It is variously spelled as Kasser or Qasser, al- or el-, Yahud or Yehud etc.

 Location

 Qasr al-Yahud is located in the West Bank, a little southeast from Jericho, and is part of the Jericho Governorate Since the Six-Day War in 1967, it has been under Israeli occupation, and the site and facilities are currently administered by the Israeli Civil Administration and the Israeli Ministry of Tourism as part of a national park.

 Significance

 As part of the traditional site of the baptism of Jesus, it has been a pilgrimage site since late antiquity.

-The 6th-century Madaba Map places Bethabara ("house of the ford", "place of crossing"), a name used by some versions of the New Testament, on the west bank of the Jordan (see Al-Maghtas#Bethabara).
+The 6th-century Madaba Map places Bethabara ("house of the ford", "place of crossing"), a name used by some versions of the New Testament, on the west bank of the Jordan.
+However, the contemporary archaeology from the same period shows that the site of the baptism was believed to have been on what is now the Jordanian side of the river, at the Al-Maghtas site (see Al-Maghtas#Bethabara).